kehantan/labbook/docs/protein/sds_page.rst

 #.
 Cover the gel with destaining solution.
 #.
 Surround the gel with Kim wipes.
 #.
-Place the plastic container on the rocking platform.
+Place the container with stained on the rocking platform.
 #.
 Destain overnight.
 #.
 Decant the destaining solution.